au-nlp/project-milestone-p2-group22/README.md

 This project was carried out by Mikkel Skafsgaard Berg, Nikolaj Jehøj-Krogager, and Michel Yildirim.

-- Name A was primarily responsible for [… e.g., dataset preprocessing, model implementation, training pipeline …].
+- Mikkel was primarily responsible for [… e.g., dataset preprocessing, model implementation, training pipeline …].
-- Name B was primarily responsible for [… e.g., literature review, experimental setup, evaluation, visualization …].
+- Nikolaj was primarily responsible for [… e.g., literature review, experimental setup, evaluation, visualization …].
-- Name C was primarily responsible for [… e.g., fine-tuning implementations, notebook structure etc. …].
+- Michel was primarily responsible for [… e.g., fine-tuning implementations, notebook structure etc. …].

 All authors contributed equally to project design, result interpretation, and writing the report.
 All authors have read and approved the final manuscript and agree to the stated contributions.